The Wedding!: What If?

 In What If?
 (Volume 2) #20 and #21, the reader is presented with a variant version of the classic issue, in which Peter had not married Mary Jane, but instead he married the Black Cat, the marriage ends in tragedy with the death of Black Cat and Peter and Mary Jane going separate ways, but at the end seemed to lead to a possible relationship between Silver Sable and Spider-Man.
 Another version was also seen in What If?
 (Volume 1) #24 - "What if Spider-Man had Rescued Gwen Stacy?".
 In this issue, Peter ends up marrying Gwen Stacy, but the wedding is interrupted by Jameson, who has been given evidence that proves that Peter is Spider-Man that was mailed to him by Norman Osborn, who seemed to be reformed later.

 Universe X

 In the Universe X alternate timeline, Peter is shown (while under a hypnotic influence by Spiders-Man) marrying Gwen Stacy and not Mary Jane.
 Meanwhile, Mary Jane ends up marrying Harry Osborn.
-In reality, however, Mary Jane had passed on, leaving Peter to raise May on his own and in a state of depression.
-Later in life, May somehow becomes the new host of the Venom symbiote, much to Peter's chagrin.
+In reality, Mary Jane had died, leaving Peter to raise May on his own and in a state of depression.
+Later in life, May becomes the host of the Venom symbiote, much to Peter's chagrin.